Chart Color Schemes

 Infrastructure

-Glenelg has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Glenelg has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect the area.
-Notable projects include Tram Grade Separation at Marion Road and Cross Road in Plympton, Transforming Jetty Road Glenelg, Dusk Glenelg, and the River Torrens to Darlington (T2D) Project.
-The following list details those most relevant:.
+AreaSearch has identified 13 projects likely to affect the region.
+Notable initiatives include Tram Grade Separation at Marion Road and Cross Road in Plympton, Transforming Jetty Road Glenelg, Dusk Glenelg project, and River Torrens to Darlington (T2D) Project.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.